ABilkhoo/pycfx/readme.md

 For reporting bugs, issues and feature requests please open an issue.

-## Requirements
+## Requirements and Installation
 - Python: 3.10
 - See `requirements.txt` for dependencies.
-- Install by cloning the repo, then quick start with the tutorial notebooks.
+- Install by from source cloning the repo, then quick start with the tutorial notebooks.
 The library will be made available via PyPi in a future release.

 Note that for MILP-based generators make use of `gurobipy`, which requires a Gurobi licence to be available on your system.
 See [here](https://support.gurobi.com/hc/en-us/articles/12872879801105-How-do-I-retrieve-and-set-up-a-Gurobi-license) for further details.